Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Results

+For the \emph{Thyroid} data, under \texttt{mclust}, the optimal mixture of Gaussians model has $G = 3$ components and diagonal covariance structure with varying volume and shape, $\bSigma_g =\lambda_g A_g$, across groups.
+The results for the estimation of parameters and their associated uncertainties under the optimal model are presented below using $3$ multivariate Gaussian components and covariance structure $\bSigma_g =\lambda_g A_g$.
+The maximum likelihood parameter estimates found using the single best \texttt{mclust} model based on BIC are also included for comparative purposes.
+Covariance parameter estimates and associated standard errors are detailed in Appendix \ref{app:thyroid}, along with the \textbf{MclustBootstrap} code used to obtain the results.

+The standard errors for all parameters under each method are small relative to the size of the parameter estimates themselves and are approximately equal across the variance estimation approaches considered.
+The parameter estimates across all methods are close to those from the full data model, with the PB and WLBS proving most accurate in this regard.
+This verifies that the JK, BS, PB and WLBS approaches presented are robust even in this higher dimensional real data application and that there is evidence to favour adoption of the PB or WLBS approaches if a single method is to be preferred.

-From a computational perspective, all three variance estimation approaches are very efficient.
-In the context of clustering the \emph{Old Faithful} data, the JK, BS and WLBS approaches to variance estimation required $2.3$s, $2.8$s and $25.7$s to run respectively on a $2.8$ GHz Mac OS X laptop, where $200$ samples were drawn in the BS and WLBS settings.
-The marked increase in the WLBS setting over the JK and BS settings is due to the required maximization of the weighted complete data likelihood, but the overall computational cost is still cheap from a user perspective.
+From a computational perspective, all variance estimation approaches are computationally efficient.
+The results produced throughout Section \ref{sec:results} were obtained via the \texttt{MclustBootstrap} function in the most recent version of the \textbf{R} package \texttt{mclust}.
+In the context of clustering the \emph{Old Faithful} data, the JK, BS, PB and WLBS approaches to variance estimation required $0.19$s, $2.45$s, $5.33$s and $70.47$s to run respectively on a $2.8$ GHz Mac OS X laptop, where the default $999$ samples were requested in the BS, PB and WLBS settings.
+The corresponding times for the \emph{Thyroid} data set were $0.13$s, $0.77$s, $4.03$s and $15.32$s.
+The increase in the WLBS setting over the JK, BS and PB settings for computational time is due to the required maximization of the weighted complete data likelihood, but the overall computational cost is still cheap from a user perspective.
+The JK and BS methods are in turn faster than the PB due to the time required to simulate from the model under the latter approach.
+The \textbf{MclustBootstrap} code used to obtain the \emph{Thyroid} results is provided at the end of Appendix \ref{app:thyroid}.